 The drug manufacturer Merck & Co. is currently facing thousands of lawsuits over allegations that their osteoporosis drug Fosamax is the cause of jaw necrosis.
 Most of the cases are pending in the multi-district litigation (MDL) No. 1789 in the Southern District of New York.
 Judge Keenan is presiding over the MDL cases.

 The first trial ended in a mistrial.
-However, on retrial, the jury reached an $8 million verdict for Mrs. Shirley Boles.
+However, on retrial, the jury reached a verdict in favor of the Mrs. Shirley Boles.
 The second case was Maley v.
 Merck, and it concluded with a defense verdict.
 The third case also ended in Merck’s favor.
 However, Merck still faces close to 900 Fosamax lawsuits filed by what may be as many as 2,000 plaintiffs.
 Merck has spent approximately $150 million defending Fosamax.
 Ironically, it spent zero on studying Fosamax

 The plaintiffs in the Fosamax lawsuits are alleging that Merck failed to warn both patients and doctors that the drug may inhibit blood flow to the jaw area, which in turn lead to jawbone-tissue necrosis, commonly referred to as osteonecrosis of the jaw, or ONJ.